apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 Converts a value to a timestamp (`YYYY-MM-DDT00:00:00Z`).
 Supports strings, integer, unsigned integer, and double types as input.
 Strings are parsed as RFC3339 (e.g. '2023-07-20T05:44:00') if no [Chrono formats] are provided.
-Integers, unsigned integers, and doubles are interpreted as seconds since the unix epoch (`1970-01-01T00:00:00Z`) return the corresponding timestamp.
+Integers, unsigned integers, and doubles are interpreted as seconds since the unix epoch (`1970-01-01T00:00:00Z`).
+Returns the corresponding timestamp.

 Note: `to_timestamp` returns `Timestamp(Nanosecond)`.
 The supported range for integer input is between `-9223372037` and `9223372036`.
 Supported range for string input is between `1677-09-21T00:12:44.0` and `2262-04-11T23:47:16.0`.
 Please use `to_timestamp_seconds`